 Why would I need a static IP?

-Any task which involves frequent connections to (and sometimes from) an IP address is made a lot simpler when that address is not at risk of changing without notice.
-Otherwise you would be forced to note down or update the new number each time it changed, and any automated tasks relying on a specific IP would fail until the new address was entered.
+Any task which involves frequent connections to or from a specific IP address is made a lot simpler when that address isn’t at risk of changing without notice.
+Otherwise, you'd be forced to note down or update the new IP each time it changed, and any automated tasks relying on a specific IP would fail until the new address was entered.

-Static IP addresses are useful when you want to regularly access a device remotely, perhaps for remote desktop control, operating a web or file server, or connecting to a network hard drive.
-A static IP address can also be used for extra security by configuring a remote server to only accept communications from a specific IP address.
+Static IP addresses are useful when you want remote access to a device regularly.
+This would usually be for remote desktop control, operating a web, file or email server, or connecting to a network hard drive.
+A static IP address can also be used for extra security by configuring a service to only accept communications from a specific IP address.

-Businesses are the most common users of a static IP but there are plenty of people operating servers from home too, and it can also be helpful when remotely managing smart home devices.
+Businesses are the most common users of a static IP but there are people operating servers from home too.

 Which ISPs can give me a static IP address?